cran/argparse/README.md

       --sum       sum the integers (default: find the max)

 Default args for `ArgumentParser()$parse_args` are `commandArgs(TRUE)`
-which is what you\'d want for an Rscript but not for interactive use:
+which is what you'd want for an Rscript but not for interactive use:

     > args <- parser$parse_args(c("--sum", "1", "2", "3"))
     > accumulate_fn <- get(args$accumulate)